 OSA is more common in men.
 It is not contagious though some studies indicate that a person is more likely to develop OSA if he is related to someone who has it.

 According to http://www.betterhealth.vic.gov.au about five percent of Australians experience OSA and that one in four men over the age of 30 is affected.

 In the United Kingdom, statistics show that 4% middle-aged men and 2% middle-aged women have OSA.

-OSA is more likely to develop in Pacific Islanders, Hispanics and African-Americans.
-People with large or thick necks or smaller airways in their throats, noses or mouths are also more likely to develop obstructive sleep apnoea.
+OSA is more likely to develop in Pacific Islanders, Hispanics and African Americans.
+People with large or thick necks or smaller airways in their throats, noses or mouths are also more likely to develop obstructive sleep apnea.
 Being overweight, drinking alcohol, smoking, and taking sedatives are contributing factors that could lead to OSA.

 Treatment for Obstructive Sleep Disorder

-Doctor consultation and tests are necessary to properly diagnose obstructive sleeping apnoea.
+Doctor consultation and tests are necessary to properly diagnose obstructive sleeping apnea.
 The condition is manageable and there are various options to reduce symptoms.

 One basic option is lifestyle changes which includes cutting down on alcohol consumption, smoking and sleeping sideways.

 The wearing of a mandibular advancement device (MAD) while sleeping is another option.
 This device holds the tongue and jaw forward thus increasing space at the back of the throat.